materliu/grunt-localhosts/README.md

 ## change localhosts task
 _Run this task with the `grunt localhosts` command._

 This task was designed to be used in conjunction with another task `grunt server` which open local server binds on localhosts 127.0.0.1, but if your page requests some cgi server for example `cgi.qun.qq.com`, the Same-Origin Policy will not allow you do this by localhosts.
-At the time you can change your local hosts file `127.0.0.1 qun.qq.com`, then you can access the cgi server by CORS just simply open you local pages at "qun.qq.com/index.html", by the way, change the `grunt connect` open page url "qun.qq.com" not localhost !
+At the time you can change your local hosts file `127.0.0.1 qun.qq.com`, then you can access the cgi server by CORS just simply open you local pages at "qun.qq.com/index.html", by the way, change the `grunt connect` open page to url "qun.qq.com" not localhost !
 ### Options

 #### rules
 Type: `Array`
-Default: `no default`
+Default: `empty array'

 just statement which localhost you want to set or remove !